-After studying public policy in college, he pursued roles in higher education consulting and corporate strategy before deciding to return to his interest in urban development.
+After studying public policy in college, he pursued roles in higher education consulting and consulting before deciding to return to his interest in urban development.

 He just needed to find a way to make it his permanent career – and after talking to friends and colleagues about the dilemma, he hit upon the answer: real estate development.

 “It’s a career you can create for yourself, making spaces where people live their lives,” Nelson says.
 “It’s entrepreneurial, creative, impactful and continually changing work.”

 It sounded ideal, but he needed help managing the jump into a new career.
 He chose the full-time MBA program at UNC Kenan-Flagler to do the job.